Complaints and concerns raising

 Raising concerns at The Development Fund

 We encourage that complaints are directed to the person concerned and/or the relevant line manager because this person is closest to the activities.
-If the issues are not resolved through dialogue, or it is difficult to address them directly with the person in question, we recommend that our online whistleblowing mechanism below be used.
+If there are reasons not to address the concerns directly to the person in question or the relevant line manager, we recommend that the channels laid out below be used.

 How to raise concerns at The Development Fund